alexbudy/urlDiffCheck/README.md

 `python checkURLNoTask.py`

+or run `python checkURLNoTask.py -h` to view command line options

 Keep this running for as long as you want, just know that when your computer shuts down/goes to sleep the script will stop as well.

-NOTE:  To be able to send python email through the gmail SMTP server you will need to generate an 'application-specific' password.
+**NOTE:**  To be able to send python email through the gmail SMTP server you will need to generate an 'application-specific' password.
 [Here](https://support.google.com/accounts/answer/185833) is Google's page regarding this.
 Simply generate a password here, then paste it into `checkURLNoTask.py` script in the password field to allow email sending.
 **CAREFUL** - make sure to remove this password when committing - otherwise this password may become available to the public!